Are you stuck with high mortgage rates after the 2007 housing crisis? Good news… right now is the ideal time to refinance your home loan.

 And when you know what you want out of your refinancing, understand why now is the ideal time to consider refinancing.

 After the market crash in 2008, it became hard to get a mortgage.
 The bank requirements for refinancing became more stringent.
 It doesn’t matter who you were and whether you owned a home or not, you felt the effects of the crash in some way.

 The market is slowly being repaired, though.
 And your home is worth more now than it was eight years ago.
 And eight years ago, many would-be refinancers were denied from the bank, but not anymore.
 The more valuable your home, the easier it is to get a loan.

 There are three times when refinancing makes the most sense:

 1. Market interest rates have dropped drastically.

 This is the most common time to refinance.
 It becomes easy to save money on your monthly payments.
 Or if you can, continue to pay the same amount and pay your loan off quicker.
-Mortgage rates are likely to go up, and so it’s important to remember that now is one of the best times to refinance.
+Mortgage rates are likely to go up, and so it’s important to remember that now is one of the ideal times to refinance.